 Refer Wisely is a joint initiative of the American Society of Nuclear Cardiology and the American College of Physicians to provide education regarding the Appropriate Use of Diagnostic Imaging with a specific focus on the appropriate use of myocardial perfusion imaging.
-This educational outreach involves both live and online programs, developed by a Steering Committee, to address the clinical challenges facing referring physicians in making an appropriate testing decision for patients with known or suspected coronary artery disease and will serve as a resource for decisionit's role in providing value.
+The goal of the Refer Wisely program is to assist physicians in making wise referral decisions.
+The educational outreach involves both live and online programs, developed by a Steering Committee, to address the clinical challenges facing referring physicians in making an appropriate testing decision for patients with known or suspected coronary artery disease and will serve as a resource for decisionit's role in providing value. .

 Refer Wisely Steering Committee

 David Wolinsky, MD, Committee Chair – Cleveland Clinic, Weston, FL

 Dennis Calnon, MD – OhioHealth Heart and Vascular Physicians, Columbus, OH

 Gretchen Diemer, MD – Thomas Jefferson University Hospital, Philadelphia, PA

 Rami Doukky, MD - Cook County Health and Hospitals Systems, Chicago, IL

 Rory Hachamovitch, MD – Cleveland Clinic, Cleveland, OH

 Andria Medina, MD, PhD – Oklahoma University Medical Center, Oklahoma City, OK